stanfordnlp/CoreNLP/_pages/download.md

 Replace "models-chinese" with one or more of "models-english", "models-english-kbp", "models-arabic", "models-french", "models-german" or "models-spanish" for resources for other languages!

-## Step-by-step basic setup from the official release
+## Step-by-step setup from the official release

 This example goes over how to set up CoreNLP from the latest official release.
 This example will take you through downloading the package, and running a simple command-line invocation of CoreNLP.